abefroman77/Diablo3-Database-Crawler/README.md

 3. Run the program (python main.py)
 4. Results are saved to armor_data.csv and weapon_data.csv

-If you just want to see the results, open armor_data.csv and weapon_data.csv from this repository
+If you just want to see the results, open armor_data.csv and weapon_data.csv from this results folder